The Business Owner’s Guide to

 Jetpack also lets you manage all your plugins from one or multiple sites on a single dashboard.
 You can set plugin updates to happen automatically for one or more sites, reducing the potential for security issues that can arise from out-of-date software.

 Malware can take the form of plugins, themes, and other scripts that pretend to be legitimate products.
 It contains code behind the scenes that steals or deletes your data, modifies your links to steal your traffic, or simply breaks your site.

-Both our Premium and Professional plans provide daily malware scans, and will alert you if anything is found that needs to be removed.
+Our paid plans provide daily malware scans, and will alert you if anything is found that needs to be removed.